 Accommodations for students with disabilities are available.
 Contact the Student Access Center for additional information.
 Accommodations cannot be made without proper documentation submitted to the Student Access Center.
 Current students should contact their hall staff regarding specific needs.

-A shuttle service for residents with disabilities is available on campus, including residence halls.
-Contact the Student Access Center for additional information.
+A shuttle service for residents with disabilities is available on campus.

 To park in accessible parking spaces at the residence halls, students with disabilities must have both a state permit and a residence hall parking permit.